petertheprocess/z1_sdk/README.md

 # Z1_SDK
-A fork of (official Z1_SDK)[https://github.com/unitreerobotics/z1_sdk/tree/master] which allows you using `pip install .` to install as a normal python package.`
+A fork of (official Z1_SDK)[https://github.com/unitreerobotics/z1_sdk/tree/master] which allows you using `pip install .` to install as a normal python package.
+The build configuration are writtend based on (pybind11's scikit_build_core example)[https://github.com/pybind/scikit_build_example].
 # Usage
 ## install
 ```bash